SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 **Scope: [Overview of Files Needed for a Tutorial](#overview-of-files-needed-for-a-tutorial)  - [Markdown file](#markdown-file) - [Added Figures](#added-figures) - [Additional Files](#additional-files) - [Linking to New Tutorial](#linking-to-new-tutorial)**

 #### Overview of Files Needed for a Tutorial
 To make a new tutorial, a markdown file is required for the content of the tutorial.
 Other files, such as images, may also be included.
-In addtion to the new files for the tutorial, a link to the new tutorial should be added to the *User Documents* file.
+In addition to the new files for the tutorial, a link to the new tutorial should be added to the *User Documents* file.

 #### Markdown File
 The main file needed for a new tutorial is a markdown file.
 The file should have an file ending of *.md* and should be located in the `UncertainSCI/docs/user_docs/` directory.
 There is a [template file](https://github.com/SCIInstitute/UncertainSCI/blob/master/docs/user_docs/template.md) that can be used, or an existing tutorial like this one can be used.
 Markdown files must have a header and should look something like: